 Over the last decade, there has been a large increase in entrepreneurship within the United States.
-While women of color have been identified as the “fastest-growing group of entrepreneurs in America”, another group of business owners are steadily rising to the occasion; and they are millennials.
-And Nigerian born entrepreneur, Victor Bomi is among the group of young entrepreneurs who are leading the charge in not only creating businesses but creating solutions.
+While women of color have been identified as the “fastest-growing group of entrepreneurs in America”, another group of business owners is steadily rising to the occasion; and they are millennials.
+Nigerian born entrepreneur, Victor Bomi is among the group of young entrepreneurs who are leading the charge in not only creating businesses but creating solutions.

 Victor is the founder and CEO of ATLCO Real Estate Inc, a real estate investment firm based in Atlanta, GA.
 This privately held corporation provides real estate advisor, real estate investment management, asset management, and financial planning services to investors.
 So far, ATLCO is responsible for over $2 million worth of real estate transactions.

 Started in 2013, ATLCO initially operated under the name Bomiventures, LLC.
 It was Victor’s first attempt to venture out into the realm of real estate after graduating with a BBA in Finance from the University of West Georgia.
 He combined his background in business consulting and development, and network marketing, and education to feed his passion for real estate and wealth building.
 Believing that people can create financial freedom through real estate, allowing them to accomplish financial security and peace of mind.

 Since being in business, Victor’s company has dove deep into the Atlanta real estate market.
 Taking advantage of all the exciting new developments that Atlanta is continuing to experience.
 The city has been ranked as the #1 rental market in the U.S. for investor by Home Union.
 Forbes has ranked it as #21 for being a top city for young professionals, #9 for cities with the best business climates, and #21 for “America’s Fastest Growing Cities”.